 The last mention I can find of the group is in the April 26, 1952 Afro-American.
 Old friend Doc Bagby had just closed at the Comedy Club in Baltimore and "the original Four Blues move in on Monday."
 The May 3 Afro-American said that they'd been held over.
 The last mention that I can find of the group is when they played the Casino in the Allentown/Bethlehem area of Pennsylvania in late December 1952.

 There's one more photo that I found of the 4 Blues.
-This was an advertising sheet put out by the Gale Agency, which seems to picture a later group (especially based on the hairstyles).
-The 4 Blues had been with Gale in the early 40s, but this looks like a 50s photograph, so they might have left Jolly Joyce to go with Gale again.
-I think Ganzyetter Thompson is at left and Carroll Jones is definitely third from left; it's possible that Joseph Gardner has grown a mustache and is second from left, but I'm really not sure about that.
-Missing entirely from the photo is Doc Starkes, who, by early 1954, was briefly with the Piccadilly Pipers and then went on to form the Nite Riders/Night Riders.)
+This was an advertising sheet put out by the Gale Agency, which pictures a later group.
+The 4 Blues had been with Gale in the early 40s, but it looks like they left Jolly Joyce to go with Gale again.
+Ganzyetter Thompson is at left and Carroll Jones is definitely third from left; I don't know who the other two are.
+By this time, Doc Starkes is gone.
+(By early 1954 he'd briefly be with the Piccadilly Pipers and then go on to form the Nite Riders/Night Riders.)
 Dan Kockakian provided me with another photo of that same group that had appeared in the May 3, 1952 Baltimore Afro-American.
 I can't find any mention of them at all after 1952.
 (There's a tantalizing ad for a 4 Blues act appearing at the Twin Pines, in Kittanning (western Pennsylvania) in March 1958, but I don't really believe this is them.)

 The 4 Blues were an inconsistent group, based on performance and record reviews.
 Dismal failures with their recordings, they still must have pleased a lot of people in shows, since they were together for at least a dozen years.